 To help organisations involve young people in discussions and decisions, a special digital platform called OPIN has been developed.
 Together with young people, youth organisations and municipalities as well as participation experts from all over Europe, technical and conceptual requirements for such a participation platform were formulated and implemented with the help of support from the European Union.

 Since March 2018, the platform has been ready and can be used free of charge – which more than 70 organisations are already doing.
 Click here for the platform for digital youth participation OPIN.

 Client: European Commission, Horizon 2020 Research Framework Programme

-Team: Kerstin Franzl (project manager), Nicolas Bach, Dr. Carina Brumme, Eva Shepherd
+Team: Kerstin Franzl (Project manager), Nicolas Bach, Dr. Carina Brumme, Eva Shepherd

-Partner: Missions Publiques, France Liquid Democracy e.
+Project partner: Missions Publiques, France Liquid Democracy e.
 V., Germany IJAB-Department for International Youth Work of the Federal Republic of Germany e.
 V. Fonden Teknologiraadet, Denmark Alfstore SAS, France Kungliga Tekniska Högskolan (KTH), Sweden Istituto di Studi per L’Integrazione dei Sistemi SC (ISIS), Italy Razvojni Center SRCA Slovenije D.o.o, Slovenia Association des Etats Generaux des Etudiants de L’Europe (AEGEE), Belgium Agence Europeenne pour L’Information et le Conseil des jeunes ASBL Eryica, Luxembourg